ckaestne/seaibib/README.md

 > Approach to explore correlations between protected attributes and prediction outcomes in *subpopulations* of the dataset.
 The key idea is that there may not be such a correlation (generalizes to various fairness measures on the confusion matrix) for the entire population, but it may well exists for certain subpopulations, e.g., only among low-income residence do we observe gender-based discrimination.
 The key contribution is an efficient search among subpopulations inspired by decision tree learning algorithms.
 Explicitly adopts testing and debugging terminology and goes beyond the simple invariants (anti-classification) in many other fairness testing papers, i.e., it can account for unfairness through correlated attributes.

-## 3. Debugging and Interpretability
+## 3. Debugging and Explainability Tools

 *How do we understand what a model does and why it is wrong?
 Debugging seems closely related with the quest for interpretability, even if just through approximations.
 This can focus on the model as well as on the data or the learning algorithm.
-(Some interpretability/explanability papers are listed in the Human-AI Interaction section below, because they focus on how end user rather than developers understand explanations.)*
+(Some interpretability/explanability papers are listed in the [Transparency](#12-transparency-accountability-and-policy) section below, because they focus on how end user rather than developers understand explanations.)*

 Molnar, Christoph. "[Interpretable machine learning.
 A Guide for Making Black Box Models Explainable](https://christophm.github.io/interpretable-ml-book/)", 2019.